douglasdavis/ddavis.io/content/posts/emacs-python-lsp.md

 spinning up virtual environments is [pyenv](https://github.com/pyenv/pyenv).
-I use the [automatic](https://github.com/pyenv/pyenv-installer) installer on all machines where I install pyenv, and I manually modify my shell's initialization such that I have to execute a `setupPyenv` function to enable its usage (I also give myself to ability to activate an environment via a single argument):
+I use the [automatic](https://github.com/pyenv/pyenv-installer) installer on all machines where I install pyenv, and I manually modify my shell's initialization such that I have to execute a `setupPyenv` function to enable its usage (I also give myself the ability to activate an environment via a single argument):

 ```bash